HLJ44/HealingCountry/README.md

 Gridded data are available for a range of variables in NetCDF and GeoTiff formats.
 The NetCDF datasets are arranged in annual blocks where each file contains all of the grids for the selected year and variable.

 Maximum/Minimum temperature plays a key role in the variation of season changes.
 Hence, the following figure depicts the heat anomalies across Australia from 1994 to 2024 (Temperature_variation.Rmd).
+Please download the data from SILO website if you want to reproduce the data.

   ![temperature_variation](https://github.com/user-attachments/assets/242f7c39-26f2-447a-b7af-76dd57c45379)